 If you’re hitting the road with your family this summer, you don’t want to forget anything.
-Pack your swimsuits, toothbrushes and don’t skip the reservation for your pooch at a doggie hotel.
-But it’s also really important that you have another checklist to protect your home while you’re gone.
+Pack your swimsuits and toothbrushes, and don’t skip the reservation for your pooch at a doggie hotel.
+But it’s also crucial that you have another checklist to protect your home while you’re gone.

-Did you know that more break-ins happen during the summer months than any other?
-That’s because burglars know millions of people are taking vacations and leaving their homes empty.
+Did you know that more break-ins happen during the summer months?
+That’s because burglars know millions of people take vacations and leave their homes empty.
 Don’t make it easy for them to break in.

-Use these five safety tips from our sponsor SimpliSafe before you leave for vacation this summer.
+Use these five safety tips from our sponsor, SimpliSafe, before leaving for vacation this summer.

 1. Think like a burglar

-When you’re protecting your computer, you want to think like a hacker.
-When you’re protecting your car, you want to think like a car thief.
+You want to think like a hacker when you’re protecting your computer.
+When protecting your car, you want to think like a car thief.
 So it makes sense that when it comes to protecting your home, you want to think like a burglar.

 2. Take an inventory

 Before you leave, go around the house taking pictures.
-That way, if a burglar gets in, you’ll have documentation to show any damage they caused.
+If a burglar gets in, you’ll have documentation to show any damage they caused.
 Photograph everything, regardless of how valuable you think it might be.
 Should anything happen, you’ll need this documentation for the insurance company.

 Once you’ve taken photographs, you can also create an inventory log that includes the estimated value of the items.